strauchlab/scaffold_design/README.md

 * Psipred, if you would like to use secondary structure predictions during design and for rescoring (we recommend).

-* for faulty fragments as a filter you will need filtered 4mers (under files)
+* for faulty fragments as a filter you will need filtered 4mers (under input)

-* for pair motifs, you will need the pair motif database (under files)
+* for pair motifs, you will need the pair motif database (under input)

 * Anaconda2 (or select skilearn package, see header of prediction code)